Skip to main content

 • Strained relationships with customers and partners

-Financial penalties: Beyond the direct costs of delays and storage, there may be additional charges, interest, and penalties assessed by CBSA on overdue accounts.
+Financial penalties: Beyond the direct costs of delays and storage, overdue accounts may be subject to interest, and late-payment penalties resumed on January 31, 2026.

 The cost of non-compliance dwarfs the cost of a surety bond.
 An annual bond premium of a few thousand dollars protects your business from disruptions that can cost tens or hundreds of thousands of dollars in a single month.